frontity/frontity/packages/wp-comments/README.md

 };
 ```

+More info about how to use this package can be found in the [Feature Discussion](https://community.frontity.org/t/wordpress-comments-package/1267).

 ## Feature Discussions

 [**Feature Discussions**](https://community.frontity.org/c/feature-discussions/33) about Frontity are public.
 You can join the discussions, vote for those you're interested in or create new ones.